Welcome to FBC on Park Street. Come, be family.

 On Sunday mornings we have options for kids from birth through sixth grade from trained and background-checked volunteers:

-- There is a nursery for newborns and toddlers at both 9:15 and 10:50.
-Our caregivers will love and pray over your precious little ones.
+- There is a Sunday School for newborns, walkers, and 2-year-olds at both 9:15 (so you can attend Sunday School) and 10:45 (during worship.)
+Our teachers will love and pray for your precious little ones.

-- There’s plenty for your 3-5 year old children to look forward to in our pre-school program at either 9:15 or 10:50.
-They’ll have an age appropriate Bible study, snacks and a variety of fun activities.
-There’s also an age-focused service each week where they’ll sing worship songs, learn values through creative and interactive telling of Bible stories.
+- There’s plenty for your 3-5-year-old children to look forward to in our pre-school Sunday School at 9:15 or 10:45.
+They’ll have an age-appropriate Bible study using The Gospel Project, snacks and a variety of fun activities.
+There’s also an age-focused large group time in Studio 252 at our 10:45 hour each week where preschoolers watch a video Bible story and unpack the story in creative ways.

-- The K-5th grade students tend to go to worship with their families at 9:15, and at 10:50 have a energetic and engaging group time They then break into age-specific groups to help them learn from the Bible and apply what they learned.
+- The K-5th-grade students have an energetic and engaging group teaching time at 9:15, and then break into age-specific groups to help them learn from the Bible and apply what they learned.
+At 10:45 they are invited to worship with their families.

 I have youth.
 Where do they go?

-We encourage full-family worship at both our worship services on Sunday morning.
-If you attend the 9:15 worship service, your youth can participate in a Sunday morning group at 10:50 am for studying the Bible with other students their age.
+We have full-family worship that models the intergenerational relationships that God intended for our flourishing.
+Before worship at 10:45, youth can participate in a Sunday morning group at 9:15 am for studying the Bible with other students their age.
 Youth from 7th to 12th grade should definitely check out our youth group on Sunday & Wednesday nights as well.

 Is there a dress code?

-We want you to feel comfortable.
-As a general guide, the 9:15 is more casual and the 10:50 more formal.
-Whether that means jeans and a t-shirt, business casual or suit and tie, as long as you are actually wearing clothes, you will fit right in.
+We want you to focus on worshiping God, not wearing the right clothes.
+Whether that means jeans and a t-shirt, business casual, or suit and tie, as long as you are actually wearing clothes you will fit right in.

 Are there any accommodations for the deaf and hearing impaired?

-As part of our Sunday 10:50am service, we provide a hearing device those who are hearing impaired.
-See our greeters in the lobby.
+Yes!
+We provide a hearing device those who are hearing impaired.
+See our greeters in the lobby who are trained to get you ready to hear the word.

 Will I have to say anything, sign anything or be singled out in any way?